bubbafat/bubbafat.github.io/_pages/about.md

 I'm a husband and father from the midwest who finds himself living in the south.
 I'm a software engineer by day, Pluralsight author in the evening, and pretty poor at most hobbies at night.

-You can contact me at robert@roberthorvick.com or on Twitter.

 If you find a mistake anywhere on this blog you are welcome to submit a PR to let me know.